giri-jeedigunta/Deck-of-Cards/readme.md

 A simple Go basics playground / learners project.

  - I'm generating a deck of cards and added some reciever / custom functions like shuffle, print etc,.
- - Custom data type deck
+ - Custom data type: deck
- - looping
  - Functions with multiple returns
+ - Looping through slice of strings